 Folklorist | Writer | Artist

-Elizabeth Dearnley is a folklorist, writer, artist and maker whose work explores fairy tales, horror, eerie landscapes and collaborative storytelling.
+Elizabeth Dearnley is a folklorist, writer, artist and Lecturer in Creative Writing at Edinburgh Napier University whose work explores fairy tales, horror, eerie landscapes and collaborative storytelling.

 Following a PhD in comparative medieval literature and a practice-based Leverhulme Early Career Fellowship tracing fairy tales set in forests across languages, cultures and media, she now works across academia, the arts and public engagement to stage imaginative participatory events, interventions and installations, whether making statues talk or turning Anna Freud's bedroom into an uncanny immersive space filled with magic mirrors.